CG Principle

 Society, Community and Environment

-In addition, the Company has established the Code of Conduct for all directors, executives and employees which serves as guidelines for performing their duties with honesty, trustworthiness and fairness.The Company strictly supervises and ensures compliance of the Code of Conduct, including enforcing disciplinary and punishment actions.
-The Company has a Whistleblowing policy and procedures that offer protection for the whistleblowers (further details are disclosed in “the Company’s Anti-Corruption Policy” on the Company’s website) and establishes a Whistleblowing channel for all employees to submit their complaints or concerns relating to any potential unethical or unlawful behavior, financial improprieties or to report perceived violations of law or the Company’s policy directly to the Chairman of the Audit Committee through an e-mail: whistleblowing@ifscapthai.com or regular mail, and information shall be treated as confidential.
+In addition, the Company has established a Code of Conduct for all directors, executives and employees which serves as guidelines for performing their duties with honesty, trustworthiness and fairness.
+The Company strictly supervises and ensures compliance with the code of conduct, including enforcing disciplinary and punishment actions.
+The Company has a Whistleblowing policy and procedures that offer protection for whistleblowers (further details are disclosed in “the Company’s Anti–Corruption policy” on the Company’s website) and establishes a Whistleblowing channel for all employees to submit their complaints or concerns relating to any potential unethical or unlawful behavior, financial improprieties or to report perceived violations of law or the Company’s policy directly to the Chairman of the Audit Committee through an e-mail: whistleblowing@ifscapthai.com or regular mail, and information shall be treated as confidential.

 The Board of Directors requires that directors, executives and employees who know inside information shall not purchase or sell the Company’s securities within 30 (thirty) days period prior to quarterly and yearly disclosure of financial statements and after the financial statements have been publicized for seven (7) days, which is in accordance with the Company’s internal information supervision guidelines.
-The directors and executives of the Company are also obligated to report their interests and related persons to the Company when taking office for the first time and every change for the Company so that it can be used for consideration of connected transactions which may cause conflicts of interest of the Company.
+The directors and executives of the Company are also obligated to report their interests and related persons to the Company when taking office for the first time and every change for the Company so that it can be used for consideration of connected transactions that may cause conflicts of interest of the Company.

 Components of the Board of Directors

-The Board of Directors consists of personnel with knowledge, capability and experience which are beneficial to the business operations and participated in formulating the vision and mission, strategies, financial goals, risks, plans, and budget of the Company, including ensuring management’s compliance with the plans and policies with efficiency and effectiveness.The composition of the board of directors must meet the criteria of the SEC, namely (i) having independent directors at least one-third (1/3) of the total number of directors but not less than three (3) directors, and (ii) having at least three (3) audit members.
+The Board of Directors consists of personnel with knowledge, capability and experience that are beneficial to the business operations and participated in formulating the vision and mission, strategies, financial goals, risks, plans, and budget of the Company, including ensuring the management’s compliance with the plans and policies with efficiency and effectiveness.
+The composition of the board of directors shall meet the criteria of the SEC: (i) having independent directors at least one-third (1/3) of the total number of directors but not less than three (3) directors, and (ii) having at least three (3) audit members.

-The Company has 6 directors altogether, comprising of two (2) female directors and four (4) male directors.
+The Company has 6 directors altogether, comprising two (2) female directors and four (4) male directors.
 The nomination of the directors is in accordance with the shareholders’ meeting resolution which follows the legal procedure and regulations and the Company’s Articles of Association.
 The number of directors is appropriate for the Company’s business, with aligning components with the SET’s regulations.
-Other attributes have also been prescribed; age, gender, knowledge, expertise, experience and other qualifications on 31st December 2023, as follows:
+Other attributes have also been prescribed; age, gender, knowledge, expertise, experience and other qualifications on 31st December 2024, as follows:

 Criteria in Selecting Director Candidate

 The Compensation and Nomination Committee has devised the selection criteria for the director position, using the Company’s business operations as the basis.
 Hence, the required qualifications of the suitable candidates have been identified so that they appropriately serve the Company’s strategy in operating the business.
 The critical qualifications are especially emphasized, and that the Board shall be diverse enough in terms of professional skills, special expertise, knowledge and competencies, gender, and work experiences, in order to appoint the suitable candidate for the position that can contribute to benefits of the Company.
 With this, the Company has developed the Board Skills Matrix, summarized in the bar charts below, to be used as guidelines for reviewing the Board’s structure and for the nomination of new directors to ensure that the incumbents possess suitable qualifications that are in line with the Company’s direction.
 In this regard, the people assuming the director or executive positions must possess all the qualifications stated in Section 68 of the Public Company Limited Act B.E.
-2535 (including the amendments) the Securities and Exchange Act B.E.
-2535 (including the amendments) as well as the Notification of the Capital Market Supervisory (including the amendments), other laws and relevant regulations.
+2535 (including the amendment), the Securities and Exchange Act B.E.
+2535 (including the amendments) as well as the Notification of the Capital Market Supervisory, other laws and relevant regulations.

 Board skill matrix

-* The evaluation is based on the educational background, work experiences, professional skills and training/seminar records.
+*The evaluation is based on the educational background, work experiences, professional skills and training/seminar records.

 The Board of Directors has the power, duties and responsibilities to manage the Company to be in compliance with laws, objectives and regulations of the Company, as well as the resolution of the shareholders’ meeting with lawful approval, honesty and carefulness of the Company’s benefits.
 The summary of important power, duties and responsibilities is as follows: